Definition of Accelerated Depreciation

 Different methods are mentioned below:

-- Double Declining balance method of depreciation: In this method of depreciation, the book value of asset get depreciated at the constant rate each year which is generally double the rate of depreciation which is applied in the straight-line method of depreciation, i.e. the rate of accelerated depreciation=2X the rate of depreciation in straight-line method
+- Double Declining balance method of depreciation: In this method of depreciation, the book value of the asset gets depreciates at the constant rate each year, which is generally double the rate of depreciation that applies in the straight-line method of depreciation, i.e., the rate of accelerates depreciation=2X the rate of depreciation in straight-line method

-- Sum of years digit methods: In this method of depreciation, the remaining useful years of the asset are taken into consideration along with the total useful life of the asset.
+- The sum of years digit methods: In this depreciation method, the remaining useful years of the asset consider along with the asset’s total useful life.

 - The formula for calculation of accelerated depreciation in this method = (number of useful years remaining/sum of useful years.)*Purchase cost